Cloud-Computing-Spring-2025/hive-employee-data-analysis-ramisha99/README.md

 WHERE emp_id IS NULL OR name IS NULL OR age IS NULL OR job_role IS NULL OR salary IS NULL OR project IS NULL OR join_date IS NULL OR department IS NULL;

+#To exclude them from further analysis:

+CREATE TABLE employees_clean AS
+SELECT * FROM employees
+WHERE emp_id IS NOT NULL
+AND name IS NOT NULL
+AND age IS NOT NULL
+AND job_role IS NOT NULL
+AND salary IS NOT NULL
+AND project IS NOT NULL
+AND join_date IS NOT NULL
+AND department IS NOT NULL;

 8️⃣ Join Employees and Departments (With Locations)

 SELECT e.*, d.location